OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:39

-And this is the will of Him who sent Me, that I shall lose none of all those He has given Me, but raise them up at the last day.
+And this is the purpose of Him who sent Me, that I shall not lose any of those He has given Me, but raise them up at the last day.

 ## John 6:40

-For My Father’s will is that everyone who looks to the Son and believes in Him shall have eternal life, and I will raise them up at the last day.”
+For it is My Father’s desire that everyone who looks to the Son and believes in Him shall have eternal life, and I will raise them up at the last day.”

 ---